winters27/Playlist-to-FLAC-Downloader/README.md

 5. Paste your API Key into the "CapSolver API Key" field in the script's GUI.

 * Currently, the rate for solving reCAPTCHAV2 is $0.8 / 1000 solves.
+* If you want to use the project but do not have the ability to add money to a CapSolver account, feel free to message me on (https://discordapp.com/users/681989594341834765 "Discord") and I will sponsor your session for a star (:

 Now, you're ready to use CapSolver with the script to automatically solve CAPTCHAs during the download process.